-With close to 30 years experience, we’ve been helping large and small companies in all sorts of industries with their branding needs.
-“WE” are what our clients sign up for, not an agency.
+With 30+ years experience, we’ve been helping CEOs of high-growth early-stage and established mid-cap companies in all sorts of industries with their branding needs.
+WE are what our clients sign up for — not an agency.
 They bank on our unique combination of branding chops and founders’ DNA.
-They like that we adopt their brands as if they were our own.
-We stir things up.

 When People magazine interviewed David back when Cereality was first launched, he was asked: “What is your first entrepreneurial memory?”
 His answer: “When I was eleven years old, I got my family to change its last name.
 It was a horrible name and the source of constant ridicule for us all.
 I asked the family lawyer if it could be done and he said yes.
 So we all changed it.
 Even the dog.”
 [Note: former name does not get revealed here]